-The proposed Public Open Space is presented on a plan and schedule in accordance with Liveable Neighbourhoods.
-The plan and schedule is included in Appendix J. A total of 15.55% of credible Public Open Space is provided for within the Karloo LSP area and as such is in accordance with the 10% requirement.
+The proposed Public Open Space is presented on a plan (refer to Figure 11) and schedule (refer to Table 8) in accordance with Liveable Neighbourhoods..
+A total of 15.55% of credible Public Open Space is provided for within the Karloo LSP area and as such is in accordance with the 10% requirement.